Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: BEST FOR REGULAR USE

-WHY WE LIKE IT: This is a regular TV with no special features.
-It is ideal for users who would like to easily play content from their USB or other external media sources with no hassle.
+WHY WE LIKE IT: This is a basic smart TV with no other special features.
+It is ideal for users who would like to easily play content from Roku with no hassle.

 This 24-inch display from Element offers content in great detail courtesy of its 720-pixel resolution.
 It is an LED TV that offers decent connectivity thanks to its support for VGA, USB, and HDMI connectivity.
 It comes ready to mount to the wall thanks to its VESA mount compatibility, but for those that decide not to, its two-legged stand will make sure that it does not wobble when placed on a tabletop.
 Most users will also appreciate the display’s 15-pound weight but probably frown at its lack of HDR support or gaming features.

 This TV is an excellent pick for users who don’t need too many features on their display and just want to watch TV or content from a connected USB device.
 It also offers decent sound quality and is perfect for anyone who would enjoy playing movies from their USB stick.
 Its 15-pound weight also makes it relatively easy to move around.

 WHY WE LIKE IT: This TV comes with smart features that make it ideal for increased work productivity, making it a perfect second display to connect to your main laptop or screen.